I have become more or less an expert on Diabetes. Type 1 in particular i do know about type 2 but i do not know what makes a type 2 diabetic tick.

 Dadee: "Okay E. "

+So i guess when she heard my words "Okay E".
 She felt i was in control of the situation and i would look after her.
 But god dammit.
 Why did i not listen to her.
 Why did i not do something about this right away.
 I feel like balling as i write this.

 NOT the least bit acceptable.
 We preach, advocate, brag, on how well we manage her diabetes and how dialed in we are.
 Also on how well Emma is in control of how she feels and how she can literate it.